 The Dodd-Frank Act directed the Bureau to issue rules and forms that combine certain disclosures that consumers receive in connection with applying for and closing on a mortgage loan under the Truth in Lending Act and the Real Estate Settlement Procedures Act.
-The Bureau, by final rule, has amended RESPA and TILA to establish new disclosure requirements and forms for most closed-end consumer credit transactions secured by real property.
+The Bureau amended RESPA and TILA to establish new disclosure requirements and forms for most closed-end consumer credit transactions secured by real property.

-The rule, known as the TILA-RESPA rule, is effective October 3, 2015.
+The rule, known as the TILA-RESPA rule, became effective October 3, 2015.